 Far too often, the impulse in the design process is to create a digital experience that will work for everyone.
 However when a design doesn’t meet the needs of unique audiences, the result can be a generic, impersonal experience that doesn’t serve any user base as well as it could.
 Being intentional about identifying who your audience is and mapping your design decisions back to their needs and concerns will yield happier customers, and impressive results.

-Written by Sr. UX/UI Designer, Lacie Webb
+Written by Director of Design, Lacie Webb